jakim54/swift-closures-reading-swift-intro-000/README.md

 We know we can do this, we've been doing this throughout the entire course.
 We know how we can work with the arguments passed into our functions.

-Lets though work with the `mathFunction` argument passed in.
+Let's though work with the `mathFunction` argument passed in.
 It itself is a function and we know how to call on functions.. so if we call on this function we have to give it what it wants.
 It wants two `Int`'s and!
 AND! when that particular function is done doing its thing (its implementation) it will return back to us an `Int`.

-Actually, before we do that, lets look at this code.
+Actually, before we do that, let's look at this code.

 ```swift
 func add(a: Int, _ b: Int) -> Int {